hariluxy/Polish-Verb-Wizard/README.md

 ## 📖 Introduction

 Are you learning Polish and struggling with the complexities of verb aspects and conjugations? **Polish Verb Wizard** is here to help!
-This simple program automates the classification of Polish verbs and assists you in understanding their conjugation patterns, making your language learning journey smoother and more efficient.
+This simple program automates the classification of Polish verbs and assists you in understanding their conjugation patterns, by providing you with the necessary information to identify their conjugation group.
+In consequence making your language learning journey smoother and more efficient.

 ## 🚀 Features